newjersey/navigator.business.nj.gov/content/src/fundings/dep-drinking-water.md

 displayName: drinking-water-revolving
 urlSlug: drinking-water-fund
 id: dep-drinking-water
+sidebarCardBodyText: This program provides low-interest loans to finance the costs of infrastructure needed to achieve or maintain compliance with Safe Drinking Water Act (SDWA) requirements and to protect public health.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: This program provides low-interest loans to finance the costs of infrastructure needed to achieve or maintain compliance with Safe Drinking Water Act (SDWA) requirements and to protect public health.
+  This program provides you with low-interest loans to finance the costs of infrastructure needed to achieve or maintain compliance with Safe Drinking Water Act (SDWA) requirements and to protect public health.

 callToActionLink: https://www.nj.gov/dep/grantandloanprograms/lu_dwsrf.htm
 callToActionText: Learn More
 fundingType: loan